Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What does it take to be wise?
-Hard work and dedication.
-Or, as Seneca said, "No man was ever wise by chance."
-This quote encourages us to take ownership of our development, and to recognize that wisdom takes effort.
-This quote is relevant to our daily lives because it reminds us that we must be willing to put in the effort if we want to realize our fullest potential.
+Taking risks is the only way to achieve success.
+As Casey Neistat, filmmaker said: “Every time I took these bigger risks, the opportunity for a bigger payout was always there.”
+We must be brave and go beyond our comfort zone if we truly want to reach our goals.

 <!-- </quote> -->